 Setting One Price For All Customer

 It is common knowledge that carrying out customer needs, according to segmentation, is challenging to industrial companies.
 The “one-size-fits-all” strategy is more natural to commercialize and design.
 When talking about subscription pricing, applying one price for all is not recommended.
 Offering a “one or zero” choice to customers reduces the chance to catch a much larger share of the entire addressable market.
 The perfect amount of offers should be 3 or 4 if you go by what subscription experts say.

 Likewise, inside market or customer segments, the packaging and design of subscription should base on the options which are commonly accepted and applied in B2C: good/better/best, core package, a-la-carte pricing, bundles with options, etc. Price setting is scientific, while subscription-based pricing isn’t a new thing.
 That is why; industrial organizations should study from the successful practices of industries where the use of subscriptions is part of.
 Such sectors as; SaaS, Music, Media, etc.

 Offering Freemium without User Conversion Strategy

-Freemium is a good choice to entice users into test driving your business models.
+Freemium is an excellent choice to attract users into test driving your business models.
 Also, it comes in handy if you want to create a solid user base.
-The Freemium model is created to convert a part of the user base to paying customers in due time.
-The conversion process of this particular model has also become a challenge to certain B2C companies.
+The Freemium model is built to convert a part of the user base to paying customers in due time.
+The conversion process of this particular model has also become a challenge to individual B2C companies.
 It is due to the process which needs an upfront design before the freemium offer launching.
 That is why; it is vital to have a road map which can go from free-free to catch value of the addressable market.
 If you happen to launch your subscription without using a roadmap, it will result in an unending freemium.
 Bear in mind that savvy buyers in industrial love keeping things free.